MuhammadIshtiaq/RQ1-Dataset-and-Code/README.md

-# Contributor Consensus Based Bounding Box Fusion for Weapon Detection
+# Consensus-Driven Bounding Box Fusion for Robust Weapon Detection in Surveillance Systems
 *(Source code and experiment pipeline for the manuscript submitted to **The Visual Computer**)*

 **Status:** Submitted to *The Visual Computer*